cwilliams001/ts-server/README.md

 # Secure File Sharing and Uploads with Tailscale Funnel

-This project provides a simple and secure way to serve files and accept file uploads over the internet using Python's built-in HTTP server and **Tailscale Funnel**.
-Optional authentication allows restricted access to prevent unauthorized file downloads and uploads.
+This project provides a simple and secure way to share files and accept file uploads over the internet using Python’s built-in HTTP server and **Tailscale Funnel**.
+The updated server now features an enhanced HTML upload interface with drag & drop support, real-time progress feedback, and a JSON API for listing available files.

 ## 🚀 Features
+- **Enhanced File Sharing & Uploads:**
-- **Easy File Sharing:** Share files using Python’s `SimpleHTTPRequestHandler`.
+  - Serve files from any directory using Python’s built-in HTTP server.
+  - Upload files via an intuitive HTML interface that supports drag & drop, multiple file selection, and real-time progress updates.
-- **Secure, Public Access via Tailscale Funnel:** Integrated with **Tailscale Funnel** to expose the server securely to the public.
+- **Secure Public Access via Tailscale Funnel:**
-- **File Uploads with Dynamic Filenames:** Supports file uploads and saves uploaded files with their original names.
+  - Expose your server safely to the internet using **Tailscale Funnel**.
-- **Optional Basic Authentication:** Protect your shared content with basic authentication (username & password).
+- **Optional Basic Authentication:**
+  - Protect your server with HTTP Basic authentication.
+When enabled, a random password is generated at startup.
+- **JSON File Listing API:**
+  - Access a JSON-formatted list of files (name and size) by visiting the `/list` endpoint.
+- **Customizable:**
-- **Customizable:** Set the port and the directory to serve or upload files to.
+  - Easily set the port and the directory to serve/upload files from.

 ---

 ## 📝 Prerequisites
-Make sure the following are installed and set up:
+Ensure you have the following installed and set up:

-- Python 3.6+
+- **Python 3.6+**
-- **Tailscale** installed and configured on your system (with **Tailscale Funnel** feature enabled).
+- **Tailscale** with **Tailscale Funnel** enabled.
-- If running under root is not preferred, run Tailscale as a non-root operator (example: `'tailscale up --operator=$USER'`).
+  _Tip: If you prefer not to run as root, run Tailscale as a non-root operator (e.g., `tailscale up --operator=$USER`)._

 ---

 ## 📥 Installation

-1. **Clone the repository** or manually download the `ts-server.py` script.
+1. **Clone the repository** or download the `ts-server.py` script.
-2. Ensure you have **Python 3.6 or later** installed.
+2. Make sure you have **Python 3.6 or later** installed.
-3. Make sure **Tailscale** is installed and configured on your system.
+3. Install and configure **Tailscale** on your system.

 ---